gitpod-io/gitpod/install/infra/single-cluster/azure/README.md

-# Terraform setup for AWS Single-cluster Gitpod reference architecture
+# Terraform setup for AKS Single-cluster Gitpod reference architecture

 This directory has terraform configuration necessary to achieve a infrastructure corresponding to the Single-cluster reference architecture for Gitpod on Azure.